chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

-Prerequisite - Get your AWS Account number avaiable in a text editor, SSH into Minnaker Instance with AWS keys,
+Prerequisite - Get your AWS Account number avaiable in a text editor, SSH into Minnaker Instance with AWS keys.

+**Video Walkthrough** at the bottom of this document.

 # Armory Spinnaker AWS Quickstart - Step 1
 # Prep AWS by creating Roles, Permissions, and Trust